Psychlist1972/Roland-SE-02-Mods/README.md

 There were some other contenders for a controller, but they either did not support aftertouch/pressure, or did not have physical (non-USB) MIDI connections.

-The A500 Pro also supports dedicated power connection.
+The A500 Pro supports dedicated power connection, and also has inputs for pedals.
+I haven't tested pedal inputs with the SE-02 to see if they map to anything useful.

 ![Roland A500 Pro](https://c1.staticflickr.com/5/4370/37161393360_3656193bc2_c.jpg)